aheckler/update-all-the-things/README.md

-# update-all-the-things
+# Update All The Things

-A simple Bash script for updating stuff
+A simple Bash script for updating stuff.